-I am pleased to introduce a new Q&A series on the blog — A Casual 9 — where I prod smart and important people in the industry with 9 super great questions in hopes their answers and ideas provide value and a new dimension of content to the reader.
+I am pleased to introduce a new Q&A series on the blog — A Casual 9 — where I prod smart and interesting golf people with 9 super great questions in hopes their answers and ideas provide value and a new dimension of content to our readers.
 Like a casual 9 holes of golf, it is intended to be fun and entertaining without taking up too much of your time.

 Episode 1: Roger Kingkade – the Calgary legend dishes on his recent exit from radio, his golf game, and how his new golf app business is adding value to both golf courses and golfers.

 Episode 2: Lisa “Longball” Vlooswyk – the 7-time Canadian Women’s Long Drive Champion talks about her amazing story, competition, making golf more fun, hitting it long, and more!

 Episode 3: Leah Bathgate – the Founder and President of the Alberta Golf Tour talks about the benefits of competition, the future of the Tour, men/women competing in the same flights, and more.